microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalMembership.md

 ```

 ## Description
-the Get-EntraBetaServicePrincipalMembership cmdlet gets the memberships of a service principal in Azure Active Directory (Azure AD).
+The Get-EntraBetaServicePrincipalMembership cmdlet gets the memberships of a service principal in Azure Active Directory (Azure AD).

 ## Examples